AdamBear/thoughts/README.md

 - [X] compare DFRF and Wav2Lip, DFRF is too slow to train and render
 - [X] research distributed GPU worker solution on autodl platform.
 - [X] try to fix some minor problems with wav2lip super resolution method
+- [ ] change the face swap method of wav2lip to use 3d wrap and color correction.